laurasandoval/lau-portfolio/_posts/cornershop/head-of-customers-product-design.md

 ---
 title: "Cornershop by Uber"
-excerpt: "From 2020 to 2023, led the design division of Cornershop by Uber's customer-facing products."
+excerpt: "From 2020 to 2023, led Consumer Product Design at Cornershop by Uber."
 client:
   - "Uber"
 clientSector: